RolandExSauce/DB-Abgabe-4-JSP/README.md

 # to run locally with Embedded Tomcat Server, plugin was added in POMXL

-# cmd to start tomcat server: mvn tomcat9:run
+# cmd to start tomcat server locally: mvn tomcat9:run

 .)
 Open your browser and navigate to: http://localhost:8080/